 Now, we’re not clean freaks but we do want the boat to look nice.
 However, we like to do other things too, so we don’t want to spend every waking moment scrubbing the decks . . .

-The last time we were in West Marine, Dave picked up a bottle off their Non-Skid Deck Cleaner.
+Then in the spring of 2016, we were in West Marine.
+Dave picked up a bottle off their Non-Skid Deck Cleaner.
 I’ll admit that I sort of rolled my eyes, wondering how it was going to be any different from anything else we’d tried.
 Dave made some comment about since he was the one doing the cleaning, he got to try what he wanted to . . . and after all, it did say it was specifically for non-skid decks.
 So we got it.

 You wet the deck down, pour a little of the cleaner on and spread it around with a deck brush (you don’t have to scrub with the deck brush; just spread the water and cleaner suds to cover the area).
 Wait 2 or 3 minutes while the cleaner does it stuff.
 Go over the area again with the deck brush to loosen the dirt – you don’t have to scrub hard.
 Then rinse with fresh water (they’re specific about using fresh; we haven’t tried using salt water to see if it makes a difference).